 She was co-named 2009 RMIT Communicator of the Year with acclaimed human rights activist The Hon.
 Michael Kirby.
 Melina was also a Finalist in the 2009 Premier’s Community Volunteering Leadership Awards and the 2010 BrainLink Women of Achievement awards.

 We would love your support to make a difference in our community, environment and people in need.
-Please contribute to our fundraising efforts and in Australia, any donations to us over $2 will be issued with a receipt for a tax deduction.
+Please pay it forward to help fund a care pack.
+Pay it Forward

 Other ways to get involved